![]() |

 finally reached ancient Delphi.

-Continuing up the path we came to the remains of a theatre, with seating for about 5,000 people.
-It dated to the 5th century bce.
-This was the limit of the guided tour portion of our exploration of Delphi.
-Most of us continued up the mountainside to the site of the stadium.
 The stadium is almost 200 meters long and is the site where the Pythian Games were held every 4 years starting in 582 bce.
 The rows of seating along the edges held about 7,000 people.
 The prizes to the winners of the events were purely honorary, receiving laurel wreaths and the right to have a statue in the sanctuary.
 Finally we wound our way back down to the park entrance to visit the

 Museum of Delphi.
 The museum was very interesting with many statues and